 of bladder cancer?

-There are different types of cancerous cells in a body.
+There are different types of cancerous cells in the body.
 So, we can get different types of bladder cancer.
-Sometimes, it could result from different types of cancerous cells altogether.
+Sometimes, it could result from other types of cancerous cells altogether.
 There are three different kinds of bladder cancer:

 Adenocarcinoma – When the cells of the mucus-secreting glands start the rarely found Adenocarcinoma of the bladder, this type of bladder cancer occurs.

-Squamous cell Carcinoma – It occurs due to long-time usage of urinary catheters or chronic infection of the bladder.
-It is rare in western countries and is often found in parts of the world where certain parasites like schistosomiasis cause infection.
+Squamous cell Carcinoma occurs due to long-time usage of urinary catheters or chronic bladder infection.
+It is rare in Western countries and is often found in parts of the world where certain parasites like schistosomiasis cause infection.